Brownian motion: History

 The Roman philosopher-poet Lucretius' scientific poem On the Nature of Things (c.
 60 BC) has a remarkable description of the motion of dust particles in verses 113–140 from Book II.
 He uses this as a proof of the existence of atoms:

 Observe what happens when sunbeams are admitted into a building and shed light on its shadowy places.
 You will see a multitude of tiny particles mingling in a multitude of ways... their dancing is an actual indication of underlying movements of matter that are hidden from our sight...
 It originates with the atoms which move of themselves [i.e., spontaneously].
 Then those small compound bodies that are least removed from the impetus of the atoms are set in motion by the impact of their invisible blows and in turn cannon against slightly larger bodies.
 So the movement mounts up from the atoms and gradually emerges to the level of our senses so that those bodies are in motion that we see in sunbeams, moved by blows that remain invisible.

-Although the mingling, tumbling motion of dust particles is caused largely by air currents, the glittering, jiggling motion of small dust particles is caused chiefly by true Brownian dynamics; Lucretius "perfectly describes and explains the Brownian movement by a wrong example".
+Although the mingling, tumbling motion of dust particles is caused largely by macroscopic air currents and convection, the glittering, microscopic jiggling motion of small dust particles is caused chiefly by true Brownian dynamics; Lucretius "perfectly describes and explains the Brownian movement by a wrong example".

-The discovery of this phenomenon is credited to the botanist Robert Brown in 1827.
-Brown was studying plant reproduction when he observed pollen grains of the plant Clarkia pulchella in water under a microscope.
-These grains contain minute particles on the order of 1/4000th of an inch in size.
-He observed these particles executing a jittery motion.
-By repeating the experiment with particles of inorganic matter he was able to rule out that the motion was life-related, although its origin was yet to be explained.
+The formal scientific discovery of this phenomenon is credited to the botanist Robert Brown in 1827.
+Brown was studying plant reproduction when he observed pollen grains of the plant Clarkia pulchella in water under a simple microscope.
+These grains contain minute particles on the order of 1/4,000^{th} of an inch (0.00025 inch microns) in size.
+He observed these particles executing a continuous, jittery motion.
+By repeating the experiment with particles of inorganic matter, such as glass and rock dust, he was able to rule out that the motion was life-related, although its physical origin was yet to be explained.

-The mathematics of much of stochastic analysis including the mathematics of Brownian motion was introduced by Louis Bachelier in 1900 in his PhD thesis "The theory of speculation", in which he presented an analysis of the stock and option markets.
-However this work was largely unknown until the 1950s.
+The mathematics of much of stochastic analysis, including the mathematics of Brownian motion, was introduced by Louis Bachelier in 1900 in his PhD thesis "The theory of speculation", in which he presented an innovative probabilistic analysis of the stock and option markets.
+However, this pioneering mathematical work connecting random walks to continuous time was largely unknown until the 1950s.

+The early 20th century saw the theoretical formalization of Brownian motion bridging the gap between thermodynamics and atomic theory: